-The paint is stored inside a bladder made from #4 LDPE, an easily domestically-recyclable plastic, which is manufactured using 70% less plastic than a plastic bottle of the same volume.
+The paint is stored inside a bladder made from #4 LDPE, an easily domestically-recyclable plastic, which is manufactured using 70 percent less plastic than a plastic bottle of the same volume.
 It is perfectly practical for containing heavy liquids, and will also not corrode from any chemical reactions that may come from the paint, as this material is commonly used to produce industrial anti-corrosive work surfaces.

 The bladder is contained inside a moulded shell that takes the form of a bottle, with handle, to allow for an easy pour of the paint into a paint tray.
-But, the best bit is that this outer shell is made from recycled cardboard and paper, and is 100% bio degradable — So after use, it can be put onto the earth, and it will compost back into the ecosystem, actually improving the quality of local soil.
+But, the best bit is that this outer shell is made from recycled cardboard and paper, and is 100 percent bio degradable — So after use, it can be put onto the earth, and it will compost back into the ecosystem, actually improving the quality of local soil.

-I decided to use a pourable bottle rather than a bucket shape - My reasons for doing this are because I wanted to use as little plastic as I could, and even though it is recyclable, I wanted to make as much of my design as compostable as possible.
-A paint container needs to be air-tight, and so to have an air-tight lid, plastic and metal are the best materials to do this, as natural materials may degrade quicker over time letting air seep into the container and spoiling the paint.
+I decided to use a pourable bottle rather than a bucket shape — My reasons for doing this are because I wanted to use as little plastic as I could, and even though it is recyclable, I wanted to make as much of my design as compostable as possible.
+A paint container needs to be air-tight, and so to have an air-tight lid, plastic and metal are the best materials to do this, as natural materials may degrade quicker over time letting air seep into the container, spoiling the paint.
 Therefore, a bottle with a screw cap is a whole lot less plastic than a bucket lid.

 The labels of the containers I proposed should be printed using Soy inks, as conventional inks are petroleum based, which is a precious finite resource that is currently being exploited.
 To steer away from contributing to the depletion of the Earths crude oil supply, we should try and use substitute, renewable resources, such as Soy inks.
-An added bonus of these inks is that they do not need as much energy to remove from the paper when recycled, saving more fuelling energy of the machines at the recycle plant.
+An added bonus of these inks is that they do not need as much energy to remove from the paper when recycled, saving more fuelling energy of the machines at the recycling plant.

 I added an additional label to describe and display the colour of the paint inside, as I discovered many customers found that they had no way of deciding on a colour without opening the container, which of course then makes the paint non-returnable.
 I designed this to look like a dictionary description, which keeps to the formality of the Pots of Paint brand.